RNGesus-exe/RNGesus-exe/README.md

 - 📫 You can contact me on [khawaja.shaheryar.behzad@gmail.com](url)
 - 👯 I’m looking to collaborate on Robotics or Embedded Programming
 - 💻 I have worked on C++, Python, Java, HTML/CSS and Android/Flutter Development, My favourite languages are C/C++ and x86/ARM.
-- 🥅 2022 Goals Build an autonomous car which does 3D mapping and uses AI
+- 🥅 2022 Goals, Build an autonomous drone which does 3D mapping and uses AI

 Amazing Projects made so far:
 1) IoT Automatic Borrowing System using ESP32 (C++)